Clearing Your Slippery Ramps

-It must be used before snow and ice accumulates on a concrete or metal surface.
+It must be used before snow and ice accumulate on a concrete or metal surface.
 Treatment of slippery ramps with Liquid Ice Preventer-2 can last as long as 14 days in very cold weather.

-You can also prepare your wooden or metal ramp ahead of time by applying a gritty, non-skid paint to the ramp surface to cause friction.
+You can also prepare your wooden or metal ramp by applying a gritty, non-skid paint to the ramp surface to cause friction.
 This kind of paint is available at paint and hardware stores.

-Salt is the old stand-by as a de-icer, but its constant application can affect the surface of a metal ramp in the long-term, and it could affect the soil or plants nearby.
-Salt can damage concrete too, if used constantly.
+Salt is the old standby as a de-icer, but its constant application can affect the surface of a metal ramp in the long term, and it could affect the soil or plants nearby.
+Salt can damage concrete, too, if used constantly.
 Salt only works to melt ice when the temperature of above 15 degrees Fahrenheit.

-Ice melting agents that contain magnesium chloride or calcium chloride are okay to use on metal or concrete, though they might leave a residue on surfaces.
+Ice-melting agents that contain magnesium chloride or calcium chloride are okay to use on metal or concrete, though they might leave a residue on surfaces.

-Substances such as cat litter, sand and ashes can give you some traction on slippery ramps.
+Substances such as cat litter, sand, and ashes can give you some traction on slippery ramps.
 However, most people don’t like anyone tracking these substances indoors on shoes or wheels.

 Making a temporary path

-Let’s say you are visiting a place which does not prepare the sidewalks or parking lot for walker or wheelchair users.
+Let’s say you are visiting a place that does not prepare the sidewalks or parking lot for walker or wheelchair users.
 The property owner may not welcome you if you plan to dump a bag of cat litter there.

 One possibility is to carry a stack of roofing shingles in your car’s trunk.
-With the gritty rough side of the shingle down on the slippery surface, make a path of shingles over the slippery ramps surface to the door.
+With the gritty rough side of the shingle down on the slippery surface, make a path of shingles over the slippery ramp’s surface to the door.

-With the Advantage Suitcase Ramp or the Tri-Fold Ramp, you can take up the ramp and fold it up into two lightweight parts, each with a handle.
-Take it indoors during the snowstorm, and put it back outdoors when you need it.
+With the Advantage Suitcase Ramp or the Tri-Fold Ramp, you can take up the ramp and fold it into two lightweight parts, each with a handle.
+Take it indoors during the snowstorm, and put it back outdoors when needed.